truenas/middleware/docs/userguide/truenas_quick.rst

 The E16 expansion shelf comes with a number of necessary accessories.
 If anything is missing or your E16 expansion shelf arrived in less than pristine condition, immediately take pictures and contact iXsystems support.

-* TrueNAS E16 expansion shelf
+* TrueNAS® E16 expansion shelf

 |tn_e16shelf.jpg|